MopTym/octocat-icon-font/README.md

 #### Base

-- `octocat-icon`: Basic class that define the font icon.
+- `octocat-icon`: Basic class that define the font.

 #### Type